 (2) Food Supply.
-Piping plovers feed along beaches and intertidal mud and sand flats.
-Primary preyincludes polychaete worms, crustaceans, insects, and bivalves.
-According to Section 8.01.6 of the EIS, the benthic invertebrate community will suffer short-term impacts from the placement of sediment on the beach; thus, a diminished prey base will subsequently impact piping plovers over the short term.
+Piping plovers feed along beaches and intertidal mud and sand flats and wintering plovers in NC forage predominantly in bay and sound intertidal zones and roost on ocean beaches (Cohen et. al., 2008).
+Primary prey includes polychaete worms, crustaceans, insects, and bivalves.
+According to Section 8.2.6 of integrated document with EIS, the benthic invertebrate community will suffer short-term impacts from the placement of sediment on the beach; thus, a diminished prey base will subsequently impact piping plovers over the short term.
 However, only a portion of the beach is affected at any point in time (approximately 4-5,000 feet per month).
 Once construction passes that point, recruitment from adjacent beaches can begin.
-Therefore, un-impacted or recovering foraging habitat on Surf City and North Topsail beaches will be available throughout the duration of the project.
+Therefore, un-impacted or recovering foraging habitat will be available within the project throughout the duration of construction.